awsdocs/aws-server-migration-service-user-guide/doc_source/prereqs.md

   Retains the source\-system license, if appropriate, on the migrated VM\.

-**Note**
-If you choose a license type that is incompatible with your VM, the replication job fails with an error message\.
-For more information, see the OS\-specific information below\.

-The same licensing options are available through the AWS SMS API and CLI\.
+The same licensing options are available through AWS SMS API and CLI\.
 For example:

 ```
-aws sms create-replication-job --license-type <value>
+aws sms create-replication-job --license-type value
 ```

 The value of the `--license-type` parameter can be AWS or BYOL\.
 Leaving it unset is the same as choosing **Auto** in the console\.

 ### Licensing for Linux<a name="linux"></a>

 Linux operating systems support only BYOL licenses\.
-Choosing **Auto** \(the default\) means that AWS SMS uses a BYOL license\.
+Choosing **Auto** \(the default\) means that SMS uses a BYOL license\.

 Migrated Red Hat Enterprise Linux \(RHEL\) VMs must use Cloud Access \(BYOL\) licenses\.
 For more information, see [Red Hat Cloud Access](https://www.redhat.com/en/technologies/cloud-computing/cloud-access) on the Red Hat website\.